Travis Scott discography

-On August 3, 2018, Scott released his third studio album, Astroworld.
-The album debuted and peaked atop the Billboard 200, giving Scott his second chart-topping project.
-It produced the Billboard Hot 100 number-one single, "Sicko Mode", which gave Scott his first number-one single.
-It also produced the top-40 single, "Yosemite", which reached number 25 on the Hot 100.
-Released as a single in 2019, "Wake Up" also became a top-40 single as it reached number 30 on the Hot 100.
-Promotional single "Stargazing" also reached number eight on the Hot 100.
-In 2019, Scott released a collaboration with Ed Sheeran titled "Antisocial", which charted at number 37 on the Hot 100.
-Later that year, he released the single "Highest in the Room", which became his second number-one single.
-On December 27, 2019, Scott released a collaborative compilation album with his record label, Cactus Jack Records (JackBoys) titled JackBoys.
-The album debuted and peaked atop the Billboard 200, giving Scott his third chart-topping project, but he was not credited for it.
-It produced the top-40 single, "Out West", which features Young Thug and reached number 38 on the Hot 100.
-In 2020, he released a collaboration with Kid Cudi titled "The Scotts" under the name the Scotts, which became his third number-one single.
-Later that year, Scott released the single, "Franchise", which features Young Thug and M.I.A. and became his fourth number-one single.
-In 2021, Scott released a collaboration with Lil Baby and Lil Durk titled "Hats Off", which debuted and peaked at number 16 on the Hot 100.
-That same year, he released a collaboration with Young Thug and Drake titled "Bubbly", which debuted and peaked at number 20 on the Hot 100.
-Later that year, he released the top-20 single, "Escape Plan", and the top-40 single, "Mafia", which debuted and peaked at numbers 11 and 26 on the Hot 100, respectively.
-In 2022, two of Scott's collaborations with Metro Boomin debuted and peaked in the top 40 of the Hot 100, with "Niagara Falls (Foot or 2)" (also with 21 Savage) and "Raindrops (Insane)" charting at numbers 27 and 31, respectively.

-On July 28, 2023, Scott released his fourth studio album, Utopia.
-The album debuted and peaked atop the Billboard 200, giving Scott his fourth chart-topping project and his third one that he was credited for.
-It produced two top-5 singles, "Meltdown" and "Fein", which feature Drake and Playboi Carti, respectively; the songs debuted and peaked at numbers three and five on the Billboard Hot 100, respectively.
-It also produced the top-10 single, "K-pop", a collaboration with Bad Bunny and the Weeknd, which debuted and peaked at number seven on the Hot 100.
-It also produced the top-20 single, "I Know ?", which debuted and peaked at number 11 on the Hot 100.
-It also produced the top-40 single, "Delresto (Echoes)", a collaboration with Beyoncé, which debuted and peaked at number 25 on the Hot 100.
-In 2024, Scott released a collaboration with 21 Savage and Metro Boomin titled "Née-Nah", which debuted and peaked at number 10 on the Hot 100.
-That same year, both of his collaborations with Future and Metro Boomin debuted and peaked in the top 10 of the Hot 100, with "Type Shit" (also with Playboi Carti) and "Cinderella" charting at numbers two and six, respectively.
-In 2025, Scott released the single "4x4", which became his fifth number-one single.
-That same year, two of his collaborations with Playboi Carti debuted and peaked in the top 40 of the Hot 100, with "Crush" and "Philly" charting at numbers 20 and 28, respectively.
-On July 13, 2025, Scott released another collaborative compilation album with Cactus Jack (JackBoys) titled JackBoys 2.
-The album debuted and peaked atop the Billboard 200, giving Scott his fifth chart-topping project.
+His third studio album, Astroworld (2018), debuted atop the Billboard 200 and giving Scott his second chart-topping project, and also produced the Billboard Hot 100 number-one single—"Sicko Mode"—that gave Scott his first number-one single and produced the top-40 single—"Yosemite"—that has reached at number 25 on the Hot 100.
+"Wake Up" was released as a single in 2019, becoming a top-40 single, and reached at number 30 on the Hot 100.
+The promotional single, "Stargazing", also reached number 8 on the Hot 100.
+Also in 2019, Ed Sheeran collaborated with Scott on a song, "Antisocial", which charted at number 37 on the Hot 100.
+Later that same year, he released the single, "Highest in the Room", which became his second number-one single.
+His first compilation album with his record label, Cactus Jack Records (named as JackBoys), JackBoys (2019), debuted atop the Billboard 200 and gave Scott his third chart-topping project, but was not credited for the song.
+The album produced the top-40 single, "Out West" (featuring Young Thug), which reached at number 38 on the Hot 100.
+In 2020, he collaborated with Kid Cudi on a song—"The Scotts" (under the name the Scotts)—which became his third number-one single and released the single—"Franchise" (featuring Young Thug and M.I.A.)—that became his fourth number-one single.
+In 2021, Scott collaborated with Lil Baby and Lil Durk on a song, "Hats Off" (debuted at number 16 on the Hot 100), and collaborated with Thug and Drake on "Bubbly", which debuted at number 20 on the Hot 100.
+Also that same year, he released the top-20 single—"Escape Plan"—and the top-40 single—"Mafia"—with both songs peaking at numbers 11 and 26 on the Hot 100, respectively.
+In 2022, two of Scott's collaborations with Metro Boomin peaked in the top 40 of the Hot 100, with "Niagara Falls (Foot or 2)" (also with 21 Savage) and "Raindrops (Insane)", charting at numbers 27 and 31, respectively.
+His fourth studio album, Utopia (2023), debuted atop the Billboard 200, giving Scott his fourth chart-topping project and his third with him being credited for that record.
+It produced two top-5 singles—"Meltdown" (featuring Drake) and "Fein" (featuring Playboi Carti)—with both songs peaked numbers 3 and 5 on the Billboard Hot 100, respectively, while also produced the top-10 single—"K-pop" (a collaboration with Bad Bunny and the Weeknd)—that debuted at number 7 on the Hot 100, produced the top-20 single—"I Know ?"—that debuted at number 11 on the Hot 100, and also produced the top-40 single—"Delresto (Echoes)" (with Beyoncé)—that debuted at number 25 on the Hot 100.
+In 2024, Scott collaborated with Savage and Metro on a song, "Née-Nah", which debuted at number 10 on the Hot 100.
+Later that same year, both of his collaborations with Future and Metro debuted in the top 10 of the Hot 100, with "Type Shit" (also with Carti) and "Cinderella", charting at numbers 2 and 6, respectively.
+In 2025, Scott released the single—"4x4"—that became his fifth number-one single and two of his collaborations with Carti debuted in the top 40 of the Hot 100, with "Crush" and "Philly" charting at numbers 20 and 28, respectively.
+His second compilation album with Cactus Jack (JackBoys), JackBoys 2 (2025), debuted atop the Billboard 200 and gave Scott his fifth chart-topping project.